The Book Museum Cum Ethnology Center Opens the Museum Annex and in house café, James Dean Café

-Book enthusiasts and alike will surely immerse themselves from these hard-to-find objects.
+Book enthusiasts and alike will surely immerse themselves in these hard-to-find objects.

-Other notable site to see is the mural by visual artist Leo Aguinaldo which depicts the history of printing in the Philippines and in the world.
-Festive colored themed Totem Poles adorns the facade; these totem poles illustrate a selected Philippine myths and legends.
+Another notable site to see is the mural by visual artist Leo Aguinaldo which depicts the history of printing in the Philippines and in the world.
+Festive colored themed Totem Poles adorn the facade; these totem poles illustrate a selected Philippine myths and legends.